 What is Cupping ?

-Using a cup and pump a mild suction is created on a specific area to promote healing, lengthening and loosening of the muscle fibres and drawing out toxins from the tight muscles.
+Using a cup and pump a mild suction is created on a specific area to promote healing.

 Cupping is an ancient therapy and its roots can be traced back thousands of years in Egyptian, Chinese and Middle Eastern cultures.

 There are 2 types of cupping therapy; dry and wet.
 You can use flame (wet cupping) to create the vacuum or a pump and suction cups (dry cupping).
 At LUNA we perform dry suction cupping only.
 This has great therapeutic benefits and helps relax the muscles.